nurselaine/data-structures-and-algorithms/javascript/code-challenges/treeIntersection/README.md

   6. Lastly, return the array in the main function.
 It should now include all of the nodes found in the first tree and second tree.

+## Big-O
+  - Time Complexity: O(N) requires traversal of both inputs
+  - Space Complexity: An array was used as a return type; however, no other data structures are required for this algorithm.
+The array size is also < the size of both input trees; however, worst case, the array size would hold the same amount of inputs of one tree or half the nodes in both trees.